 - Have an admission letter from the university

-- Demonstrate that you have funds 10,236 EUR (2020) in your blocked account for converting your visa to student visa
+- Demonstrate available funds of 10,236 EUR (2020) in your bank account

 Be aware that you need to pass test either TestDaF or DSH-2 to fulfill language requirements for the university.

-Social Year FSJ/BFD
+Participate in Social Year FSJ/BFD

-Usual places to work state organizations like hospitals, junior sports clubs, services for disabled people, preservation of historic monuments, ambulatory services, integration houses, civil protection and disaster management, church communities, children’s homes such as kindergartens.
+- Hospitals, junior sports clubs, services for disabled people, preservation of historical monuments, ambulatory services, integration houses, civil protection and disaster management, church communities, and kindergartens.

 Related: “How to become a nurse in Germany”

-Au Pair in another country
+Participate in Au Pair program in another country

-To become Au Pair the second time you will need to apply for a visa in the embassy of the chosen country.
-It can be done in Germany.
+To become Au Pair the second time, you will need to apply for a visa in the embassy of the chosen country.
+It can be done from Germany.